tholden/dynareOBC/README.md

     * Global
          Without this, dynareOBC assumes agents realise that shocks may arrive in the near future which push them towards the bound, but they do not take into account the risk of hitting the bound in the far future.
 With the global option, dynareOBC assumes agents take into account the risk of hitting the bound at all horizons.
-Note that this is significantly slower.
-          * MaxIterations=INTEGER (default: 1000)
-               The maximum number of iterations of the global fixed-point algorithm.
           * Resume
                Resumes an interrupted solution iteration, when using global.
     * MLVSimulationMode=0|1|2|3 (default: 0)